mame/quine-relay/README.md

 REXX         |regina-rexx    |3.6-2
 (extra)      |tcc            |0.9.26~git20120612.ad5f375-6

-Note: `tcc` is used to compile FORTRAN77 and INTERCAL sources with less memory.
+Note: `CC=tcc ick -bfO` may be used to compile INTERCAL sources with less memory.

 ### How to re-generate the source